-Wayne Pisano (66) has served as a member of our Board of Directors since August 2018.
+Wayne Pisano (67) has served as a member of our Board of Directors since August 2018.
 Mr. Pisano also serves on the board of directors of Provention Bio, Inc. (Nasdaq: PRVB), a biopharmaceutical company, since April 2018; and Oncolytics Biotech Inc. (Nasdaq: ONCY), a biotechnology company, since May 2013.
 Mr. Pisano served on the board of directors of IMV INC. (Nasdaq: IMV) a bio pharmaceutical company from October 2011 until March 2021.
 Mr. Pisano served as president and Chief Executive Officer of VaxInnate Corporation, a biotechnology company, from January 2012 until November 2016.
 Mr. Pisano joined Sanofi Pasteur in 1997 and was promoted to President and Chief Executive Officer in 2007, the position he successfully held until his retirement in 2011.
-He has a Bachelor of Science in biology from St. John Fisher College, New York and an MBA from the University of Dayton, Ohio.
+He has a Bachelor of Diane Jorkasky, M.D.
+Director since May 2020

+Klaus O. Schafer, M.D., MPH Director since July 2012 Science in biology from St. John Fisher College, New York and an MBA from the University of Dayton, Ohio.
 We believe Mr. Pisano's depth of experience across the spectrum of commercial operations, public immunization policies and pipeline development makes him well qualified to serve as a member of our Board of Directors.

 Diane Jorkasky, M.D.
-(69) has served as a member of our Board of Directors since May 2020.
+(70) has served as a member of our Board of Directors since May 2020.
 Dr. Jorkasky also serves on the board of APIE Therapeutics, a private biopharmaceutical company, since January 2021.
-Dr. Jorkasky has served on the board of directors of Alzheon, Inc., a private biopharmaceutical company, since December 2019 and also served on the board of directors of Q Therapeutics, Inc. from September 2013 until August 2016.
+Dr. Jorkasky has served as a Science and Advisory Board Member and a Board Member of Alzheon, Inc., a private biopharmaceutical company, since 2016 and also served on the board of directors of Q Therapeutics, Inc. from September 2013 until August 2016.
 From June 2014 to August 2019, she served as Executive Vice President, Chief Medical Officer and Head of Development at Complexa Inc., a clinical stated biopharmaceutical company.
-Dr. Jorkasky received her MD in 1977 from the University of Pennsylvania School of Medicine and is board certified in internal medicine, nephrology and clinical pharmacology.
+Dr. Jorkasky received her M.D. in 1977 from the University of Pennsylvania School of Medicine and is board certified in internal medicine, nephrology and clinical pharmacology.
 She is a member of the Connecticut Academy of Science and Technology.
 Dr. Jorkasky is on the faculties of University of California, San Francisco, and Uniformed Service of Health Sciences Medical Schools, with previous faculty appointments at Yale University and the University of Pennsylvania Schools of Medicine.
 We believe Dr. Jorkasky's executive and board experience in the pharmaceutical industry and as a physician make her well qualified to serve as a member of our Board of Directors.